ptsteadman/notebook/stories/last-tango-at-hyatt-48-lex.md

 Emily said "okay" and let him talk.
 His list didn't make much sense, she thought.
-She could tell that a part of it was quoted from his notebook, because it sounded displaced, or because she had read it when she was alone that morning.
+She could tell that a part of it was quoted from his notebook, because it sounded displaced, or because she had read it when she was alone in the room that morning.

 Emily lay in bed feeling confused and a bit bored.
 She thought about her ex, Nathaniel.
 He was in his thirties, and had once yelled at her for writing at his kitchen table, because it was made of unfinished wood.
-Emily always felt like she was getting the short end of the stick.
 She started to cry, breathing through her mouth.

-Drew finished talking, feeling a bit of catharsis.
+Drew finished talking.
+He felt a bit better.

 They went downstairs so Emily could smoke.
-Emily and Drew were both starting to get exasperated with the conversation.
+Emily and Drew were both starting to get exasperated.

 "I'm just not deeply in love with you!"
 Drew finally said, pacing around a granite bench.